DevOpsPlayground/Hands-on-with-HTTPS-and-Certificates-on-Kubernetes/README.md

 ### Issue Certificates and configure Ingress
 Prior to this interactive session, the kubernetes **cert-manager** controller has been pre-installed onto the Kubernetes cluster.
 See `aks-cluster` directory for details.

-Cert-manager is a Kubernetes add-on to automate the management and issuance of TLS certificates from various issuing sources, including external CAs.
+Cert-manager is a Kubernetes add-on that automates the management and issuance of TLS certificates from various issuing sources, including external CAs.

 Create Issuer